-- Sorting food pantry collections; assisting with packing and distribution of food items
+- Sort food pantry collections; assist with receiving, shelving, and rotating food items

 - Assist with cleaning and general maintenance projects

-- Many other opportunities that can be developed based on your passions and the needs of The Salvation Army
+- Other opportunities may be developed based on your passions and the needs of The Salvation Army

 Not sure where the best fit for you might be?
 Join us for a Tour of Hope.
 We’ll take you on a tour of our facilities to get an inside look at how lives are being improved from Salvation Army programs and services.
 Please contact Brenda Smith or Captain Susan Shiels at 434-295-4058.

 Do we accept young volunteers?
 Yes!
 We strongly encourage youth to be involved in their community.
 That being said, we ask that all young volunteers remain engaged while at our events.
 There is no set minimum age as long as the youth are actively working towards the purpose of the event.
 As a general guideline, volunteers under 15 years of age need to have an adult volunteer with them.

 Are there other ways that I can give back?
 An in-kind gift donation can be made to support our programs and services. (i.e. Arts and crafts supplies for our summer camp participants, new unwrapped toys, paper supplies like napkins and paper towels, non-perishable food items heavy on the protein like peanut butter, beans, meals in a can like chili, stew, dumplings, and tuna.)